remibet/wai-about-wai/_about/translating/getting-started-translating.md

 {% include excol.html type="start" %}

-### Step 4: Preview and check your translation
+### Step 4: Preview and check your translation {#preview}

 {% include excol.html type="middle" %}

 We have enabled a preview with Netlify so you can check your file and make edits.

-- Open a [draft Pull Request {% include_cached external.html %}](https://docs.github.com/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) in the GitHub repository of the resource, with `[IN-PROGRESS]` at the beginning of the title.
+1. Open a [draft Pull Request {% include_cached external.html %}](https://docs.github.com/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) in the GitHub repository of the resource, with `[IN-PROGRESS]` at the beginning of the title.

-- After you submit the pull request, a preview will be generated.
-At first it will say "Some checks haven't completed yet.".
+2. After you submit the pull request, a preview will be generated.
+  - At first it will say **"👷 Deploy Preview for _wai-repo-name_ processing."**.
+  - When done, it will say **"✅ Deploy Preview for _wai-repo-name_ ready!"** and a "Deploy Preview" link will appear.

+3. Click on the preview link:
   - Check everything listed in [Reviewer Guidance]({{ "/about/translating/guides/review-translation/" | relative_url }}#initial-things-to-check)
   - Eventually, commit some fixes.
   - At this point, if you encounter some technical problems, ask for help from WAI team.